commonmark/commonmark-spec/narrative.md

-CommonMark is a [specification of Markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations (`cmark`) in C and JavaScript.
+CommonMark is a [specification of Markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations in C and JavaScript.
 The source for the spec and the two implementations can be found in [this repository](http://github.com/jgm/stmd).